thekugelblitz/bkpManager/README.md

 2. **Impossible for users to create new backups**.
 3. **Still exists** (instead of being deleted), preventing the backup plugin from regenerating it.

-**This ensures backups are not stored locally while allowing the hosting provider’s backup solution to operate.**
+**This ensures that backups are not stored locally while allowing the hosting provider’s backup solution to operate.**

 ---